Brogibear/Python-Repo/README.md

 Example below.
 *Ref 1: Network Diagram* -->
 - The steps for this project are outlined below on the project files sections detailing all aspects on the script.
-- The script is posted here but details on its funciont will be found on the [Python Script Solution](https://docs.google.com/document/d/1Vg0n8CG7fo4XjlLtFo3TBdFo_rmdoKl73xO-_W6G3Ok/edit?resourcekey=0-N6RGHlo2MpUrm1qi-0fnfQ) link.
+- The script is posted here but details on its function will be found on the [Python Script Solution](https://docs.google.com/document/d/1Vg0n8CG7fo4XjlLtFo3TBdFo_rmdoKl73xO-_W6G3Ok/edit?resourcekey=0-N6RGHlo2MpUrm1qi-0fnfQ) link.
+### Code
 import_file = "allow_list.txt"

 with open(import_file, "r") as file: